 Some of the different coverages and add-ons include:

 Uninsured or Underinsured Insurance

 Personal Injury Protection Insurance

 Medical Payment Coverage

 Miscellaneous (Rental and Roadside Insurance)

 State Minimum Coverage Requirements

-require its residents to buy car insurance, but drivers are still liable for the cost of damages they cause in an
+Car insurance seems like an inevitable and continuous cost everyone has to pay, but some states offer alternatives to insurance coverage and others don’t even require insurance at all.
+Currently, New Hampshire and Virginia are the only two states that don’t require its residents to buy car insurance, but drivers are still liable for the cost of damages they cause in an accident.

 Getting the Right Amount of Coverage for Your Car

 If you’ve never bought car insurance before, it can seem daunting trying to figure out exactly how much coverage you need.
 Essentially, you must assess your risk of getting in an accident or other forms of a total loss.
 Here are a few practical ways to figure out how much car insurance coverage you need.

 How Much You Drive